 Who needs it?

-Counselling supervision is for accredited counsellors and psychotherapists, pre-accredited therapists and students undergoing training courses in professional counselling and psychotherapy.
-Supervision is also available to professionals in the related fields of social work, community work, social care and mental health professionals.
+Supervision is for accredited counsellors and psychotherapists, pre-accredited therapists and students undergoing training in professional counselling and psychotherapy.
+It is also available to professionals in the related fields of social work, community work, social care and mental health professionals.

-The primary goal of counselling supervision is to enhance the effectiveness of psychotherapy/counselling and other psychological interventions through the growth of the therapist/worker and the development of their skills.
+The primary goal of supervision is to enhance the effectiveness of psychotherapy/counselling and other psychological interventions through the growth of the therapist and their skills.

-Counselling supervision also protects against burnout and stress.
-Burnout comes from being overloaded and the onset of ‘compassion fatigue’.
-So counselling supervision is a restorative process to replenish emotional energy through debriefing and emotional containment.
+Supervision also protects against burnout and the onset of ‘compassion fatigue’.
+So it is a restorative process to replenish emotional energy through debriefing and emotional containment.

 It is a space to discuss difficulties with themselves and their clients without fear of disapproval or judgement.
 It also acts as a container for the supervisee’s own doubts and distress and a space for them to be explored.